 - Find: Microsoft Corp., Microsoft Corporation, Adobe Inc.

 - Replace by: Microsoft, Microsoft, Adobe

-- Results are: Incoming external data Value written
+- Results are:

+Incoming external data Value written to database

-to database Microsoft Corp.
+Microsoft Corp.
 Microsoft

-Microsoft Corporation Microsoft Adobe
+Microsoft Corporation Microsoft

+Adobe Inc. Adobe

-Option Description Inc. Adobe Adobe Systems Incorporated Adobe Systems Incorporated Split values on May be used only for the groupen property of an enterprise group.
+Adobe Systems Incorporated Adobe Systems Incorporated

+May be used only for the groupen property of an enterprise group.
 When the incoming data expresses the group membership as a complete path, you can specify a separator character on which the string will be split into separate values.
-For example, if the full location path is provided as a single property containing: USA/Boston/100 North Washington this can be split on the slash character to form the following structure in the compliance database/>: Q: Tip • If new records are created in the compliance database/> as a result of this import, the required parent-child links between these split elements are inserted automatically.
+For example, if the full location path is provided as a single property containing: USA/Boston/100 North Washington this can be split on the slash character to form the following structure in the compliance database/>:

+Tip • If new records are created in the compliance database/> as a result of this import, the required parent-child links between these split elements are inserted automatically.

 To determine the ordering of the split fields, see Read Order below.

-Read Order Works with Split value on to determine the ordering of the split values extracted from a string identifying an enterprise group.
-The possible values are: Forward - (default) The left-most element is taken as the parent, with generations of children proceeding left-to-right • Reverse - The left-most element is taken as the lowest-level leaf node; the generations of children proceed from right-to-left.
-Options Specifies options for the regular expression (at the top of the page).
-Possible values are: • CultureInvariant - Specifies a standard convention for determining upper- and lowermatching (particularly useful for matching against system resources such as account names and case characters used in case-insensitive
+Works with Split value on to determine the ordering of the split values extracted from a string identifying an enterprise group.
+The possible values are:

+- Forward (default) The left-most element is taken as the parent, with generations of children proceeding left-to-right - Reverse The left-most element is taken as the lowest-level leaf node; the generations of children proceed from right-to-left.

+Specifies options for the regular expression (at the top of the page).
+Possible values are:

+Split values on

+Read Order

+Options
-Option Description • IgnoreCase - Specifies case insensitive matching IgnorePatternWhitespace - Specifies that unescaped white space is excluded from the pattern Multi Line - Specifies multiline mode • RightToLeft - Specifies that the search moves from right to left instead of left to right • SingleLine - Specifies single-line mode.

-5. If required, check or modify the settings contained in the Advanced Properties section of the page.
+- CultureInvariant Specifies a standard convention for determining upper- and lowercase characters used in case-insensitive matching (particularly useful for matching against system resources such as account names and passwords) - ECMAScript Specifies ESCMA script compliant behavior is enabled for the expression - IgnoreCase Specifies case insensitive matching - IgnorePatternWhitespace Specifies that unescaped white space is excluded from the pattern - Multi Line Specifies multiline mode - RightToLeft Specifies that the search moves from right to left instead of left to right - SingleLine Specifies single-line mode. - If required, check or modify the settings contained in the Advanced Properties section of the page.
 The following values are available.

-Tonoving values are available.
 Option Description Column Name A read-only display of the column name for this property in the compliance database/> in FlexNet Manager Suite.
 Data Type A read-only display of the data type of this property in the compliance database/> in FlexNet Manager Suite.
 Length A read-only display of the length of this property in the compliance database/> in FlexNet Manager Suite.
 If value is missing Determines the behavior of the business importer in cases where the column for this property is entirely missing from the source data.
 When you are designing your own adapter, a missing column probably means that something has gone grossly wrong, and your import should fail, in order to draw your attention to the problem.
 The other values are more useful for some factory-supplied adapters for spreadsheet data, where there is less control over the columns in the source data.

-Possible values are: • Do nothing (the import will fail) - (default) Leave this value selected for
+Possible values are: